ShadowTemplate/OPPY/README.md

 I sincerely hope OPPY could inspire you to **follow your passions and your dreams**.

+---
 ## Asimov - *2018, April* (ongoing)

-*“Self-education is, I firmly believe, the only kind of education there is.”* - Isaac Asimov
+> *Self-education is, I firmly believe, the only kind of education there is.* - Isaac Asimov

 This is a famous quote I have heard from a former senior dev colleague and that I